kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

 >**NOTE:** a release branch needs to be created per new major / minor version.
 Patch releases and release candidates do not have a dedicated release branch.

 Create a release branch in the `kyma` repository.
 The name of this branch should follow the `release-{major}.{minor}` pattern, such as `release-1.4`.
+Creating a release branch will automatically trigger ProwJobs that build pre-release artifacts and spin-up RC cluster.

     ```bash
     git fetch upstream